keu/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 #### DAG #2: astro_ml_consumer

-At the top of this DAG, we've instantiated the `built_features` Dataset from the previous DAG again with the following code block so that we can use it as a scheduling parameter for this consumer DAG.
-This has the effect of triggering this DAG to start when the `built_features` Dataset has been created instead of trying to time it to start after the [astro_ml_producer_DAG](https://github.com/astronomer/use-case-produce-consume-ml/blob/main/astromlfinal/dags/astro_ml_producer.py) has completed.
+First, the `built_features` Dataset from the previous DAG is instantiated so that it can be used as a scheduling parameter.
+This DAG will start when the `built_features` Dataset is updated by the [astro_ml_producer_DAG](https://github.com/astronomer/use-case-produce-consume-ml/blob/main/astromlfinal/dags/astro_ml_producer.py).

 ```python
     dataset_uri = "built_features"